florez-carlos/dotfiles/README.md

 ## Intall basic dependencies

-These are required to clone the repo and invoke the Makefile targets, WSL2 - Ubuntu distro requires some additional dependencies for SSH
+These are required to clone the repo and invoke the Makefile targets. <br>
+NOTE: WSL2 - Ubuntu distro requires some additional dependencies for SSH

 ### Ubuntu